Nenkai/gt-modding-hub/docs/ps2/getting_started.md

 !!! warning
     This part does not cover building GT4 retail yet, only GT4O.

-This is the annoying part as of writing this, for every change an ISO needs to be built.
-It is therefore recommended to do this on an SSD to speed up the process.
+For every change to the VOL, the ISO needs to be built.
+As this can be a lengthy process, buildins ISOs on a SSD is highly recommended.

-As stated earlier, it is best done on GT4 Online Test Version, as not only it is one-layered, it is also twice as small (2.59 GB vs 5.57 GB).
+As mentioned previously, GT4 Online Test Version is the best candidate for ISO rebuilding, as it is a single-layer disc and is significantly smaller than a retail copy (2.59 GB vs 5.57 GB).

 ### Requirements

 * [ISO Tools](../tools/ISO_Tools.zip), for building ISOs - Should include `cdvd2iml5.30`, `ISOLayerMerge`.
     * Install `cdvd2iml5.30`.
 This is the tool you will be using to build ISOs.
-* `cdvdgen_20` - You'll have to find that on your own.
+* `cdvdgen_20` - Cannot be linked directly here.
 Hint: [archive.org](https://archive.org/) -> "PS2 SDKs", "Show All" look for `CD_DVD-rom Generator ver2.0`.
     * Once you have the zip, extract it, and also download [UniExtract](https://github.com/Bioruebe/UniExtract2).
 It is required to extract the cdvdgen setup, as the setup file breaks on modern windows.
     * Extract `data1.cab` with it.
 You can delete UniExtract afterwards.

 ---

 ### Building an IML
 First, open `cdvdgen.exe` (in the `data1/Program_Executable_Files` folder).
-Create a new project, Select `DVD-ROM Master Disc`, and drag files to it with the following layout:
+Create a new project, select `DVD-ROM Master Disc`, and drag the game's files onto it with the following layout:

 ```markdown title="File order"
 SYSTEM.CNF     # System Configuration file